chukschiazor/portfolio/README.md

 ### Exploring the immigration to Canada
 [Project's Github with more details](https://github.com/chukolate007/Visualizing-Datasets-from-immigrations-to-canada-fro-1980-to-2013)

 Analysing and ranking countries that immigrated to Canada between 1980 and 2013, with insights into events that may have played a role in/influenced their immigration.
-(Completed in November, 2020)
+Python, Pandas, Matplotlib (Completed in November, 2020)

 ### Exploration of Walmart Retail Sales Data